Basic Care Requirements for Babydoll Southdown Sheep:

-- The loose salt mineral supplement should be specifically for sheep.
-That means it will not contain copper which is toxic to sheep.
+- The loose mineral supplement should be specifically for sheep.
+That means it will not contain extra copper which can easily be toxic to sheep.
 If you keep other animals with your sheep, it is important that you keep their mineral supplement unavailable to the sheep.
 Also, grain can contain higher levels of copper, so check any grain your sheep may have access to.

-- To give a rough idea of frequency: Shearing: 1 time a year; Hoofs inspected/trimmed: 3 times a year; Wormed: approx. 3 times/year based on your conditions; CD&T shot: yearly in adults.
+- To give a rough idea of frequency: Shearing: 1 time a year; Hoofs inspected/trimmed: 3 times a year; Dewormed: approx. 3 times/year based on your conditions; CD&T vaccination: yearly in adults.
 Consulting your veterinarian is always a good idea to determine what is appropriate for your area and your conditions.

 - If you ever see green colored flies on or near your sheep–especially many of them bothering an individual, check for fly strike!
 This is a good reason to make sure your sheep are sheared early in the spring.
-Catron IV or any other “screw worm” spray is effective for fly strike that hasn’t progressed too far, but you’ll probably have to respray several times before totally eliminating the problem.
+Catron IV or any other “screw worm” spray is effective for fly strike that hasn’t progressed too far, so you’ll want to act very quickly.
+Wash the area first, dry off, then spray.
+You’ll want to check the area again the next few days and respray if indicated.
 UltraBoss is a product that can be used preventatively for many external parasites.

-- Pregnant ewes should not be wormed with Valbazen, nor should it be used in the weeks prior to breeding.
+- Pregnant ewes should not be dewormed with Valbazen, nor should it be used in the weeks prior to breeding.